ebmdatalab/openprescribing/README.md

 # Open Prescribing

-Website code for https://openprescribing.net - a Django application that provides a REST API and dashboards for the HSCIC's [GP-level prescribing data](http://www.hscic.gov.uk/searchcatalogue?q=title%3a%22presentation+level+data%22&sort=Relevance&size=100&page=1#top)
+Website code for https://openprescribing.net - a Django application that provides a REST API and dashboards for the NHS Digitals's [GP-level prescribing data](http://content.digital.nhs.uk/searchcatalogue?q=title%3A%22presentation+level+data%22&area=&size=10&sort=Relevance) and [NHS BSA's Detailed Prescribing Information Report](https://apps.nhsbsa.nhs.uk/infosystems/welcome).

+Information about data sources used on OpenPrescribing can be found [here](https://openprescribing.net/about/)

 # Set up the application